SmartPracticeschool/SBSPS-Challenge-4514-Intelligent-Post-Lock-Down-Management-System-for-Public-Transportation/README.md

 Capturing location data from travelers and analyzing them to find out the best possible route and mode of transport together with the real-time data would make sure, the system is efficient and proven.
 Sound-based navigation would help two-wheelers stay protected by showing them the best route to their destination.
 A system for reporting COVID suspected people would help in the betterment of them as well as the general public.
+A perimeter alarm system would see that no two people come so close that the chances of the virus getting spread from the infected to the fit person get high.
+Limiting the number of interactions would make sure everything remains under control.
+Free-lanced system for goods delivery would help both the parties.

 ## Business/ Social Impact-
 While developing any application, it is important to make sure that it has a social as well as a business impact.
 Our solution too is aspired to have command in these two fronts, in the below mentioned following ways-